sdjespersen/kenken/README.md

 This solver applies pretty rudimentary logic to reduce the size of candidate sets and thus reduce the search depth.
-For 4-by-4 and 6-by-6 puzzles, solving is instantaneous.
-8-by-8 puzzles take around 1 second.
+For 4-by-4 and 6-by-6 puzzles, solving is near-instantaneous.
+8-by-8 puzzles take under 1 second.